aoli-al/exchain/docs/meeting_notes.md

 Given an exception $e$ we want to compute:

-- source variables $S_e$: variables that cause the exception
+- source variables $S_e$: a set of variables that cause the exception $e$.
-- affected variables $A_e$: variables whose values are affected by the exception
+- affected variables $A_e$: a set variables whose values are affected by the exception $e$.
-- The propagation of $A_e$
+- The propagation of $A_e$: how affected variables affect the state of the program.

 We define:
 - Exception $e_1$ is caused by exception $e_2$ if and only if